-- Students must complete eight (8) modules and one mini-dissertation. - MPMA811, MPMA812, MPMA813, MPMA814, POLI 822, POLI 823 and MGPT873 (mini-dissertation) are compulsory. - Learners must, furthermore, choose any two of the following modules: MPMA826, MPMA827, and POLI821. - Students are required to pass POLI 822 and POLI 823 in order to proceed with the research proposal. - Students are required to pass MPMA 811 in order to proceed with the mini-dissertation. - A student may not register for an ancillary or compulsory module that does not fall within his/her curriculum.
+- Students must complete eight (8) modules and one mini-dissertation. - MPMA811, MPMA812, MPMA813, MPMA814, and MGPT873 (minidissertation) are compulsory. - Learners must, furthermore, choose any four of the following modules: MPMA826, MPMA827, POLI821, POLI 822 and POLI 823 - Students are required to pass MPMA 811 in order to proceed with the mini-dissertation. - A student may not register for an ancillary or compulsory module that does not fall within his/her curriculum.
 Should a student do so, it will be registered as an "additional module" which will not count for credits within the programme.

-L.4.4.7.6 Curriculum L878P: Security Studies and Management
+L.4.4.8.6 Curriculum L878P: Security Studies and Management

-L.4.4.7.6.1 Specific admission requirements and rules of the curriculum
+L.4.4.8.6.1 Specific admission requirements and rules of the curriculum